 Saving money is one of the three essential steps to financial freedom.
 So now we know how important saving some money today can mean in the near future.

 But often when we try to save money, we end up spending more than we wanted to.
-That’s because when we force ourself to save money, all our brain thinks of is spending money, thus you find it very hard to resist the temptation to spend and eventually, you overspend.
+That’s because when we force ourselves to save money, all our brain thinks of is spending money, thus you find it very hard to resist the temptation to spend, and eventually, you overspend.